 As noted above, the assignments listed below are indicated under the day or week of class for which they should be prepared.
 Due to the interactive nature of the law school classroom, it is difficult to predict, much less promise, exactly what material we will be covering on a specific date many weeks into the future.
-Accordingly, what follows is an anticipated detailed daily syllabus for the first few weeks of class (covering intentional torts) followed by an anticipated syllabus of weekly readings that I expect to cover this semester.
 As a result, I will likely issue updated reading syllabi as we progress, adapting our coverage to strengthen our weaknesses and to fit our collective needs.
-Please consider this only a guideline and watch carefully for announcements regarding changes to the reading schedule.
+Thus, please consider this only a guideline and watch carefully for announcements regarding changes to the reading schedule.

-Please note that some days' or weeks' reading assignments will be substantially longer than others because they comprise a topic or series of cases that should be read and considered together, but which will take us several days to review in detail.
+Please note that although we will typically cover 50-60 pages of reading each week, some days' reading assignments will be substantially longer than others because they comprise a topic or series of cases that should be read and considered together, but which will take us more than one class period to review in detail.
 Thus, the readings required for a particular day will not always correspond neatly with that day's discussion, and often you will have read a bit ahead of where our class discussion ends.
-However, although this means that we will not necessarily discuss each case that is assigned to be prepared for a particular day on that same day (and some cases we may not discuss at all in class), it is important to try to read the materials in the groupings that are identified in the syllabus even if you anticipate we will not cover a particular case or two in an assigned reading set during our next class, so that you are digesting the material topically, rather than day-by-day.
+However, although this means that we will not necessarily discuss each case that is assigned to be prepared for a particular day on that same day (and some cases we may not discuss at all in class), it is important to try to read the materials in the groupings that are identified in the syllabus even if you anticipate that we will not cover a particular case or two in an assigned reading set during our next class, so that you are digesting the material topically, rather than day-by-day.